-"Molar Hypomin" is short for "Molar Hypomineralisation", a very troublesome D3 that causes lots of suffering and costs around the world.
+"Molar Hypomin" is short for "Molar Hypomineralisation" (the technical term for Chalky Molars), a very troublesome D3 that causes lots of suffering and costs around the world.
 On the bright side however there is good reason to expect this widespread problem may eventually go away (i.e. become preventable), once scientists figure out what causes it – and that’s an exciting quest many families are helping us with.

 What does the name mean?

 As the name implies, a key feature of Molar Hypomin is that it’s quite selective for certain teeth.
 Molars of course are back teeth and those most prone to this type of D3 are the "6-year molars" – otherwise known as the first "adult" or "permanent" molars whose eruption into the mouth typically occurs at 6–7 years of age.
 Other molars can also be affected including the "2-year molars" in toddlers and the "12-year molars".
 Sometimes in badly affected children their front teeth (incisors) can have this problem too, in which case you may hear the term "Molar-Incisor Hypomin" or its abbreviation "MIH" used.
 "Hypomineralisation" is just a technical way of saying "abnormally low amounts of calcium mineral" – in other words, "Hypomin" describes tooth enamel that is often soft and porous (chalky) rather than hard and shiny white.
 And it’s that chalkiness which can cause problems, as we explain below.